 This is interesting - Paul invents a word here: "JOINT HEIRS".
-The Greek is "Sync-lir-ono-me" The word he uses is found nowhere else in the Bible or in any other writings of the time; in order to make his point, Paul invents this word that pictures us all joined together into one body.
+(Sync-lir-ono-me) The word he uses is found nowhere else in the Bible or in any other writings of the time; in order to make his point Paul invents this word that pictures us all joined together into one body.